Asaf Zeynally

 Asaf Zeynalabdin oglu Zeynally (Asəf Zeynallı), also spelled Zeynalli (5 April 1909, Derbent – 27 October 1932, Baku), was an Azerbaijani composer.

 Early life

 Asaf Zeynally was the third child of the gardener Zeynalabdin and his wife Asband.
 He grew up in a house located next to Derbent's famous historical Naryn-Kala sight.
-Asaf Zeynally's father died shortly after his birth, and his mother Asband, a weaver, became the family's breadwinner.
-She was also an amateur musician and singer, and played the accordion contributing to her younger son's growing passion for music.
-In 1916, 7-year old Zeynally started attending the Derbent Realschule, a local primary school, where he became a member of the school choir and was taught to play the clarinet often participating in public performances of an amateur brass band outside school.
-In 1920, the family moved to Baku, Azerbaijan, where Zeynally continued his education at a military school, at which in addition he learned to play the trumpet.
+Asaf Zeynally's father died shortly after his birth, and his mother, Asband, a weaver, became the family's breadwinner.
+She was also an amateur musician and singer, and she played the accordion contributing to her younger son's growing passion for music.
+In 1916, 7-year-old Zeynally started attending the Derbent Realschule, a local primary school, where he became a member of the school choir and was taught to play the clarinet often participating in public performances of an amateur brass band outside school.
+In 1920, the family moved to Baku, Azerbaijan, where Zeynally continued his education at a military school, at which he also learned to play the trumpet.